Duxter7/GA-English-Notes/IT English 15 (B2+).md

 ## 21-03-2025

-Take to someone = lio
+Take to someone = start to like
+Come between someone = cause trouble